hcopley/ST558_Project_3/College4.md

 common level of education.
-The analyses below include descriptive statistical summaries, exploratory visualizations/graphs, and the creation and evaluation of prediction models for diabetic status for individuals with an education level of grade 12 or ged (high school graduate).
+The analyses below include descriptive statistical summaries, exploratory visualizations/graphs, and the creation and evaluation of prediction models for diabetic status for individuals with an education level of college 4 years or more (college graduate).

 The variables used in these analyses include individually-reported